 Haig Mine Museum Whitehaven

-The museum grounds are dominated by the last remaining coal winding headgear
+The museum buildings are dominated by the last remaining coal winding

 The engine halls inside the museum

 are dominated by 2 Bever Dorling steam winding engines, one of which is